 Use Cloud Storage

 Store your documents in cloud services like OneDrive or Google Drive.
-This enables you to benefit from features like AutoSave and ensure your documents are accessible from multiple devices.
+This strategy enables you to benefit from features like AutoSave and ensure your documents are accessible from multiple devices.

 Backup Important Files